openaps/docs/docs/docs/Build Your Rig/OpenAPS-install.md

    * if not an Explorer board, and not a Carelink stick, you'll need to enter the mmeowlink port for TI stick.
 See [here](https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) for directions on finding your port
     * if you're using a Carelink, you will NOT be using mmeowlink
 * CGM method:  The options are `g4-upload`, `g4-local-only`, `g5`, `mdt`, and `xdrip`.
    * Note:  OpenAPS also attempts to get BG data from your Nightscout.
 OpenAPS will always use the most recent BG data regardless of the source.
-As a consequence, if you use FreeStyle Libre or any other CGM system that gets its data from Nightscout, you'll be fine choosing any of the options above.
+As a consequence, if you use FreeStyle Libre or any other CGM system that gets its data only from Nightscout, you'll be fine choosing any of the options above.
    * Note: G4-upload will allow you to have raw data when the G4 receiver is plugged directly into the rig.
 * Nightscout URL and API secret (or NS authentication token, if you use that option)
 * BT MAC address of your phone, if you want to pair for BT tethering to personal hotspot (letters should be in all caps)